 Unless you are following a style guide that specifies, otherwise, observe the following conventions.
 Use acronyms to shorten phrases in order to save space or to avoid awkward repetition of phrases.
 Acronyms are abbreviations of the things they represent and are formed by combining the first, and sometimes other, letters of the principal words.

-AIDS -- Acquired Immunodeficiency Syndrome
+AIDS -- Acquired Immunodeficiency Syndrome RAM -- random-access memory

-RAM -- random-access memory
+RAIM -- Talidolli-access memory

 ROM -- read-only memory

 DOS -- Disk Operating System

 FTP -- file transfer protocol